Zimbabwe cops, soldiers under UN spotlight

 "The victims of these crimes explained they were assaulted in their homes, in many cases at night, and felt this was being used as a tactic to cause pain and fear among those linked to leaders of protests or to cause general fear among the population.

-"I also heard of massive arbitrary arrests, and cases of abduction and torture of protestors.
+"I also heard of massive arbitrary arrests, and cases of abduction and torture of protesters.

 The UN expert said Zimbabweans feared that soldiers were not adequately trained to handle protests.

-Voule also urged the government to ensure that recommendations by the Motlanthe Commission, which investigated the August 1, 2018 killings by soldiers.
+Voule also urged the government to implement recommendations of the Motlanthe Commission, which investigated the August 1, 2018 killings by soldiers.

-The commission recommended the prosecution of soldiers behind the death of six protestors.
+The commission recommended the prosecution of soldiers behind the death of six protesters.
 Voule said he was concerned about threats against civil society groups.

 "In addition, I have heard reports, which I have raised with the government, of trade union members being targeted for their involvement in calling for strikes and protests," he said.

-"I urge the government to examine these concerns and create an enabling environment for NGOs, defenders, trade union members, community leaders and the like to continue their activism.
+"I urge the government to examine these concerns and create an enabling environment for NGOs, human rights defenders, trade union members, community leaders and the like to continue their activism.

 "Their work is vital to secure democracy, rule of law and sustainable development in the country as aimed by the ‘new dispensation'".